Ep #219: Listening Hard

 - The difference between listening and listening hard.

-- The 3 main components of really listening to someone.
+- The three main components of really listening to someone.

 - Where you should look for reasons someone said something.